DeNA/Anjin/README.md

 - chat:write
 - files:write

-The placeholders you can include in the message body template are:
+The placeholders you can include in the lead and message body template are:

 - "{message}": Message with terminate (e.g., error log message)
 - "{settings}": Name of running AutopilotSettings